NiteshS1/expense_analyzer/README.md

 npm run dev
 ```

-This project was created using `npm init` in bun.
+This project was created using `npm init` in npm.